 - Creativity (expressive art and design).

 This overlaps with the review which forms part of the HCP delivered by the health visiting team.
 At the 2- to 2.5-year review, development is assessed by answers on the ASQ-3 and by health visitors' observations.
 There are different forms to correspond to the appropriate age at which the questionnaire is being applied.
+If a significant delay is suspected, and this has not already been addressed then the appropriate referral should be made.
+If global developmental delay is suspected then investigation in secondary care may include genetic testing.
 Assessment includes the following areas but will vary slightly with exact age.

 Gross motor skills